High School FAQ

 If I am a transfer student, how many credits do I need from Seton Home Study School to obtain a Seton diploma?

-You must earn at least five credits in twelfth grade from Seton to obtain a Seton diploma, regardless of the number of credits earned at another high school.
+You must earn at least five and one-half credits in twelfth grade from Seton to obtain a Seton diploma, regardless of the number of credits earned at another high school.
 Be sure to send a copy of your transcript or report cards with your application.

 If I am a Catholic transfer student, transferring from a non-Catholic high school, will you still require four credits of religion?